 One study has suggested a weak association between first trimester exposure and heart defects.
 The design of this study does not allow a conclusion to be drawn.
-In contrast, the manufacturer’s pregnancy registry reported there was not an increased chance for major birth defects among over 1,000 pregnancies with first trimester exposure to bupropion.
-Other studies involving over 1,300 pregnancies exposed to bupropion in the first trimester also showed no increase in the rates of birth defects when bupropion was taken during pregnancy.
-Therefore, it is unlikely that using bupropion during pregnancy would increase the chance for birth defects over a background risk.
+In contrast, other studies involving over 2,300 pregnancies exposed to bupropion in the first trimester showed no increase in the chance for birth defects when bupropion was taken during pregnancy.
+Therefore, it is unlikely that using bupropion during pregnancy would increase the chance for birth defects over the background risk.

-Should I stop taking bupropion when I find out I am pregnant?
-What about weaning off bupropion before the third trimester?
+Should I consider weaning off bupropion before the third trimester?

-Your health care provider should be involved in your decision of whether or not to stop antidepressant therapy.
-If you choose to stop your medication, your health care provider can help you wean off it in a slow and controlled manner.
+Your healthcare providers should be involved in your decision of whether or not to stop antidepressant therapy.
+If you choose to stop your medication, your healthcare provider can help you wean off it in a slow and controlled manner.

 I need to take bupropion throughout my entire pregnancy.
-Will it cause withdrawal symptoms in my baby?
+Can it cause withdrawal symptoms in my baby?

-There are no reports of third trimester exposure to bupropion and withdrawal symptoms in babies.
+We do not know and studies are needed.
 Some infants whose mothers took other antidepressants near the end of pregnancy have had withdrawal symptoms like irritability, jitteriness, sleep disturbances, or eating difficulties.
-These symptoms usually go away within a few days to two weeks.
-It is important to decide with your health care provider whether the treatment of depression with bupropion offsets the chance of potential symptoms in the newborn.
+These symptoms usually go away within a few days to a few weeks.

 Will taking bupropion have any long-term effect on my baby’s behavior and development?